Yunus0or1/NLP-in-Bangla/README.md

     ```
     > goslate is alternative to googletrans.
   - To install nltk open cmd and

-    - Type these commands.
+    - Type this command.
       ```
       pip install nltk
       ```
-    - Open pythonShell write these.
+    - Open python shell write these.
       ```
       >>import nltk
       >>nltk.download